moliver28/research-handbook/content/handbook/security/security-operations/sirt/security-incident-communication-plan.md

 1. Once we’ve determined that we need to make an external statement or communicate with customers in some way, [open a new issue using the Security incident external response issue template](https://gitlab.com/gitlab-com/gl-security/security-communications/communications/-/blob/master/.gitlab/issue_templates/security-external-incident-or-event-response-template.md).
 This issue will be used by the `SIMOC/SecCMOC` to track content development, reviews and approvals.
 1. The new security incident external response issue should be assigned to the `SecCMOC`.
-1. Once all the actions under the “CMOC actions to take upon opening this issue” section are completed and a first draft(s) is/are in place, tag `@heather` into the issue for first review and consult on communications forms/channels (more details below).
+1. Once all the actions under the “CMOC actions to take upon opening this issue” section are completed and a first draft(s) is/are in place, tag communications team members into the issue for first review and consult on communications forms/channels (more details below).

 ## Communications review, approval and deployment process

-1. Once all of the various suggested communications is ready, the SecCMOC should tag `@heather` in the related security incident external response issue and security incident slack channel for first round review and edits.
+1. Once all of the various suggested communications is ready, the SecCMOC should tag communications team members in the related security incident external response issue and security incident slack channel for first round review and edits.
 1. In parallel, our `Security External Communications` team will engage the appropriate marketing teams for support (PR, Marketing Ops, Content teams) and begin creating the related issues for parallel marketing support and message deployment efforts.
 1. When `Security External Communications` has completed their review, the `SecCMOC` should route the communication doc to the `designated key approvers` as outlined below for their collaboration and review; being sure to note the time at which all approvals must be achieved (targeted deployment time is 6 hours, and includes 1-2 hours for information gather and communications drafting, and 1 hour of deployment time for blogs to be published and emails to be deployed).
 At this time, the `designated key approvers` have 30 minutes to review and make any necessary edits to the doc.
 Reviews must be provided or a stand-in appointed within this 30 minute time limit.
 1. Once all feedback and edits have been synthesized by the `SecCMOC`, the `designated key approvers` should be tagged in slack for their final review and approval.
 This review and approval process should take no more than 30 minutes and approvers should mark their approval in the `approval matrix` at the top of the working incident response comms google doc.